Stuart Symington: Legacy

 In 1962, in recognition of his career, Princeton University's American Whig-Cliosophic Society awarded Symington the James Madison Award for Distinguished Public Service.

 His son, James W. Symington, served in the United States House of Representatives from Missouri's Second Congressional District from 1969 to 1977.
-His cousin, Fife Symington III, was Governor of Arizona from 1991 to 1997.
-His grandson, also named Stuart Symington, is employed by the U.S. State Department, and has served as U.S. ambassador to Djibouti (2006–2008), Rwanda (2008–2011) and Nigeria (2016–2019).
+His cousin, Fife Symington, was Governor of Arizona from 1991 to 1997.
+His grandson, also named W. Stuart Symington, was employed by the United States Department of State, and served as U.S. ambassador to Djibouti (2006–2008), Rwanda (2008–2011) and Nigeria (2016–2019).
 Symington was an active member of the Grand Lodge of Missouri Ancient Free and Accepted Masons.

 Symington retired in 1978 to his home in New Canaan, Connecticut, where he died on December 14, 1988.

 He is buried in a crypt in Washington National Cathedral.

 In Jeff Greenfield's alternate history book If Kennedy Lived, Symington is featured as surviving-President John F. Kennedy's running mate in the 1964 presidential election, after Vice President Lyndon Johnson was forced to leave due to financial scandals.